 The app for the MercuryGO telematics program receives poorer reviews.
 MercuryGO has an average of 2.0 stars on the App Store, while Google Play gives it 3.6 stars on average.
 Many drivers put up with the app to receive potential car insurance discounts of up to 40 percent.

-Mercury Insurance Reviews
+Mercury Auto Insurance Reviews: Conclusion

 It’s smart to get free insurance quotes from Mercury, but many providers offer higher-quality coverage with similar rates.
 Compare car insurance policies and rates from Geico and Progressive if you’re looking for top-tier auto insurance with competitive pricing.